-Nood for Training: Company wide training will be provided on the new Need for Training: Companywide training will be provided on the new Quality Management Software System.
+Need for Training: Company wide training will be provided on the new Need for Training.
+Companywide training will be provided on the new Quality Management Software System.
 Training will be provided on new equipment and production processes.
 Ongoing training will occur on Lean Manufacturing Training.
 This training will build upon Lean training that was provided in a previous contract but will advance the Company's goals for manufacturing efficiency.
 For instance, moving from the 5S methodology to 6s and Six Sigma.
 ESL will also be training in other Lean methodologies including Just In time, Kanban and Quality Maintenance.
 ESL will also be providing training for its management staff on developing the coaching and management skills of its leadership team.
 This training will allow the Managers to establish robust procedures and processes in key functional areas such as Human Resources, Finance, Sales and Marketing.

-ESL Power Systems, Inc. ET19-0455 Training courses listed in the Menu the following Types of Training: Curriculum will be provided via th e following training method(s) under ☑ Class/lab☐ E-Lear☐ MS Press ning CBT eceptor MS Didactic Commercial Skills Business Skills Computer Skills Management Skills Continuous Improvement Manufacturing Skills Productive Laboratory Justification: ☐ New Equipment ☐ New Production Proce 24 PL Hours per-trainee Occupations Receiving I Production and Engineering PL Training: The PL instructor must be dedicated to training, at a ratio of 1:1.
-Job Creation Justification ☑ Expanding existing but production shift Temp-to-Perm Average days to convert temporary workers to full time permanent employment.
+ESL Power Systems, Inc. ET19-0455 Training courses listed in the Menu the following Types of Training: Curriculum will be provided via th e following training method(s) under ☑ Class/lab☐ E-Lear☐ MS Press ning CBT eceptor MS Didactic Commercial Skills Business Skills Computer Skills Management Skills Continuous Improvement Manufacturing Skills Productive Laboratory Justification: New Equipment New Production Procedures 24 PL Hours per-trainee Occupations Receiving PL Training: Production and Engineering Staff The PL instructor must be dedicate ed to training, at a ratio of 1:1.
+Job Creation Justification ☑ Expanding existing but production shift isiness capacity by adding a new Temp-to-Perm Average days to convert temporary workers to full time permanent employment.
 60-90 days Employer-paid healthcare premium while on temporary status.
-S ⊠ Yes □ No ⊠ Yes □ No Training Infrastructure & Admi nistrative Plan Project Oversight: The Director of Continuous Improvement will oversee projec administration with assistance
+S ⊠ Yes □ No Training Infrastructure & Administrative Plan Project Oversight: The Director of Continuous Improvement will oversee projec administration with assistance